nebari-dev/nebari-docs/docs/docs/community/team-structure.md

 ### Code of Conduct response team

 Community members responsible for upholding and enforcing Nebari's Code of Conduct.
 This team is documented in the [Nebari governance repository](https://github.com/nebari-dev/governance/blob/main/code-of-conduct/coc_enforcement.md#the-code-of-conduct-committee).
-At least one member of this team should also be in the Nebari Core team, and all members should be trained to handle CoC reports with care.
+At least one member of this team should also be in the Nebari Core team, and all members should be trained to handle CoC reports with care[^1].

+[^1]: Members can attend any form of online or in-person training on dealing with CoC reports.

 ### Emeritus core

 The Emeritus core team recognizes community members who choose to step away from the Core team.
-Open source projects have members join and retire as the project matures.
+Open source projects have members join, retire, and return as the project matures.
 Contributors can move on for various reasons including limited bandwidth, conflicting or changing interests, burnout, boredom, personal reasons, and much more.

 Nebari Core team members can step away at any time, and we hope for them to communicate this to the rest of the Core team early when possible.
 They can share as much or as little details as they are comfortable sharing for this move.
 We also hope they can work with the team for a smooth transition, but we do understand if sometimes this may not be possible.
 Fellow core team members are expected to support off-boarding members for a graceful transfer of responsibilities.

+Emeritus members are welcome return to the project as active participants, and join the core team again through the process of nomination described earlier.

 ## Special interest or working groups